developersCradle/java-programming-masterclass/Section 01/README.md

 # Section 1: Course Introduction

-What is needed to be programmer in general and in life general
+What is needed to be programmer in general.

 # What I Learned
 * [Work ethics](https://en.wikipedia.org/wiki/List_of_Java_keywords)